christhng/taproject/report/proposal.md

 #### Database Diagram
 * insert database diagram

+## Evaluation of Chatbot's Performance
+While typical measures such as precision, recall and f-score are useful in evaluating the quality of classifiers where data can be split into training and test sets, evaluating the quality of a chatbot can be challenging.
+The Turing Test, used by the Loebner Prize is one measure where if the chatbot's responses cannot be distinguished from a human, it may be considered a good chatbot.

+For the purpose of this project, we propose using a manually constructed list of 100 inputs consisting of greetings, questions and random comments be used to solicit responses from the chatbot.
+The responses will then be interpreted by a human with scores of 0,0.5 and 1.
+1 indicates a suitable response, 0.5 indicates a response that might be related and 0 indicates a unrelated response.
+We aim to maximize the score of the chatbot given these 100 inputs for this project.

 ## References
 [1] AluxBot - A Chatbot that Encourages the Care for the Environment.
 (2016).
 International Journal of Computer Science Issues, 13(6), 120-123.

 [2] Yi Fei Wang, & Stephen Petrina.
 (2013).
 Using Learning Analytics to Understand the Design of an Intelligent Language Tutor – Chatbot Lucy.
 International Journal of Advanced Computer Science and Applications, 4(11), 124-131.

 [3] Chatbots Raise Questions About the Future of Customer Service.
 (2016, April 27).
 PR Newswire, p.
 PR Newswire, Apr 27, 2016.